Mass surveillance: Iran

-The tools used by the Iranian authorities to monitor and control the Internet include data interception tools capable of Deep Packet Inspection.
+The tools used by the Iranian authorities to monitor and control the Internet include data interception tools capable of deep packet inspection.
 Interception products from leading Chinese companies such as ZTE and Huawei are in use.
 The products provided by Huawei to Mobin Net, the leading national provider of mobile broadband, can be used to analyze email content, track browsing history and block access to sites.
-The products that ZTA sold to the Telecommunication Company of Iran (TCI) offer similar services plus the possibility of monitoring the mobile network.
+The products that ZTE sold to the Telecommunication Company of Iran (TCI) offer similar services plus the possibility of monitoring the mobile network.
 European companies are the source of other spying and data analysis tools.
 Products designed by Ericsson and Nokia Siemens Networks (later Trovicor) are in use.
 These companies sold SMS interception and user location products to Mobile Communication Company of Iran and Irancell, Iran's two biggest mobile phone companies, in 2009 and they were used to identify Iranian citizens during the post-election uprising in 2009.
 The use of Israeli surveillance devices has also been detected in Iran.
 The network traffic management and surveillance device NetEnforcer was provided by Israel to Denmark and then resold to Iran.
 Similarly, US equipment has found its way to Iran via the Chinese company ZTE.

+In September 2023 The Iranian government approved a law enabling it to have instant undeniable access every single thing in digital online life of citizens including location /photos, data and other vital record tied to people's real identity, The persistent monitoring system is part of Iranian seventh quinquennial development program bill package.